 Article 46.
-Upon motion duly made and seconded and motion made by William Sinclair, Chairman, Planning Board, it was a 2/3 vote (80 yes - 2 no) for the Town to amend the Carver Zoning Bylaw and Zoning Map by rezoning, from Residential Agricultural (RA) to General Business (GB), the four parcels located on Main Street and identified on the Assessors Maps as Map 104, Lot 2 R; Map 104, Lot 1 R; Map 74 Lot 18 R; and Map 75, Lot 2 R, a copy of said maps having been filed with the Town Clerk.
+To see if the Town will vote to amend the Carver Zoning Bylaw and Zoning Map by rezoning, from Residential Agricultural (RA) to General Business (GB), the four parcels located on Main Street and identified on the Assessors Maps as Map 104, Lot 2 R; Map 104, Lot 1 R; Map 74 Lot 18 R; and Map 75, Lot 2 R, a copy of said maps having been filed with the Town Clerk; or take any other action relative thereto.